Drexel Dragons: Notable athletes

-Fight song
+Mascot

+Mario the Magnificent is the mascot of Drexel University’s athletic teams.
+The mascot is named after Mario V. Mascioli, a member of Drexel’s Class of 1945 who was known for regularly attending Drexel athletic events for more than two decades.
+Mario appears at athletics competitions and other university events, where the mascot supports teams, participates in halftime and timeout entertainment, and takes part in campus activities.

+Traditions

 The Drexel Fight Song was written by Gay V. Piercy 1939 and Todd Groo 1941 and first appeared in print in a 1938 edition of the Drexel Athletic News.
 In the 1950s, the song was recorded by the Drexel Bands and combined Glee Clubs; this recording was lost but rediscovered in 2006, sparking a revival of its use.

-Mario the Magnificent

-Mario the Magnificent is the Mascot for all Drexel University athletic teams.
-Mario gets his name from a Drexel alumnus, Mario V. Mascioli of the class of 1945, who didn't miss a Drexel game for more than 20 years.
-Just like the man he is named for, Mario is an enormous fan of both Drexel and Drexel Athletics.
-He can be seen rooting on teams from the sidelines, dancing on the court during timeouts, and causing general lighthearted mayhem around campus.

-DAC Pack

 The DAC Pack is the student cheering section for men's and women's basketball games at Drexel University.
 "DAC" refers to the Daskalakis Athletic Center, the arena in which the men's and women's home games are played.
 Founded in 2002, the DAC Pack has grown from 10 people its first year, to a group that consistently fills the sideline and baseline student seating areas at home games.
-In the final months of basketball off-season, a contest is held for Drexel students to design the official DAC Pack T-shirt for the upcoming season, with the winning design then printed on over 3,000 shirts given out for free to students at basketball games.
 The DAC Pack also funds and organizes the annual Midnight Madness concert event to kick off the season.
 Previous performers at Midnight Madness have included Dev, and rap-duo Chiddy Bang.
 In addition to filling the stands for home games, the DAC Pack also organizes road trips for away games, such as at rivals Penn and Delaware, as well as the CAA tournament in Richmond, Virginia.

 For the 2011–2012 basketball season, the DAC Pack was named one of the top 16 student sections in the country as a semi-finalist in the national Naismith Student Section of the Year Award.
 Additionally, the DAC Pack was picked as the top student section in Philadelphia.